enkomio/RunDotNetDll/README.md

 # RunDotNetDll - It is a simple utility to list all methods of a given .NET Assembly and to invoke them.

 _RunDotNetDll_ allows to introspect a given .NET Assembly in order to list all the methods which are implemented in the Assembly and to invoke them.
-All this is done via pure Reflection.
+All this is done via pure Reflection using dnlib library.

 I created this utility in order to easily analyze malicious .NET programs that load at runtime additional .NET Assembly.
 Once that you have extracted the Assembly you need a mean to run it but if it is a DLL is not so easy.